In Stars and Time: Development

-In Stars and Time was developed by solo creator Adrienne Bazir, also known as insertdisc5.
-The game originated as a set of webcomics featuring the then-unnamed protagonist Siffrin in 2017.
+Adrienne Bazir developed In Stars and Time mostly as a solo creator.
+The game originated in 2017 as a set of webcomics featuring the then-unnamed protagonist, Siffrin.
 Bazir found the concept of prophecy and repetition to have potential for a role-playing game, and developed a short prototype: Start Again: A Prologue in 2020.
 Bazir used RPG Maker MV to develop the game.
-They initially intended both Start Again and the final game to remain relatively small in scope, but both projects grew as development progressed.
+She (Note: Bazir uses both she/her and they/them pronouns.
+For consistency, this article will use she/her pronouns.) initially intended both Start Again and the final game to remain relatively small in scope, but both projects grew as development progressed.
 The black-and white graphical style was chosen for simplicity.

 Key inspirations included RPGs such as Undertale and Tales of Symphonia.
 Bazir was inspired by the latter when writing, wanting to avoid undue focus on Siffrin by making each member of his party distinct and ensuring that they had a "very interesting and rich inner life".
-From their perspective, Siffrin would not even be the central character in the events that occurred before the start of the game, with another member explicitly being named as the "chosen one" in-game.
+From her perspective, Siffrin would not even be the central character in the events that occurred before the start of the game, with another member explicitly being named as the "chosen one" in-game.
 The Stanley Parable was also cited by Bazir as a "conscious inspiration" for the game in its approach to creating a "conversation with the player" and instilling a sense of "unease".

-The looping narrative was influenced by the repetitive and solitary nature of lockdown during the COVID-19 pandemic, with the writing mirroring Bazir's connections with their friends during that time.
-Additionally, they wanted to expand on the video game trope of replaying sections after dying by having the main character remember previous iterations.
-Parts of the game were intentionally made repetitive to emphasise the situation Siffrin is in and convey those feelings to the player, with Bazir aiming to create a player experience that was "authentic" to Siffirin's story.
+The looping narrative was influenced by the repetitive and solitary nature of lockdown during the COVID-19 pandemic, with the writing mirroring Bazir's connections with her friends during that time.
+Additionally, she wanted to expand on the video game concept of replaying sections after dying by having the main character remember previous iterations.
+Parts of the game were intentionally made repetitive to emphasise the situation Siffrin is in and convey those feelings to the player, with Bazir aiming to create a player experience that was "authentic" to Siffrin's story.
 The player's annoyance as dialogue is repeated was designed to mirror what Siffrin would also be thinking, with Bazir stating that "art should make you feel bad emotions sometimes".
-However, they were also inspired by The Stanley Parable to add moments where the repetition is broken and the player is "completely caught off guard".
+However, she was also inspired by The Stanley Parable to add moments where the repetition is broken and the player is "completely caught off guard".

 The game was announced by Bazir and Armor Games Studios in March 2022, and it was showcased in IGN's Summer of Gaming event in June 2023.
 It was released on November 20, 2023 for Nintendo Switch, PlayStation 4, PlayStation 5, and Windows.

-In 2024, following the games release, insertdisc5 and Studio Thumpy Puppy collaborated with Yetee Records to create a physical vinyl copy of the full OST.
-Along with a limited edition physical copy of the game, insertdisc5 celebrated the one year anniversary of the games' release with an artbook featuring concept art and art from the games' development.
+In 2024, following the game's release, Bazir and Studio Thumpy Puppy collaborated with Yetee Records to create a physical vinyl copy of the full OST.
+Along with a limited edition physical copy of the game, Bazir celebrated the one year anniversary of the games' release with an artbook featuring concept art and art from the games' development.